-- If you need guidance on how to help progress your mentorship at any point, don't hesitate to get in touch with Alumni & Development. - What if your mentee is the wrong fit?
+If you need guidance on how to help progress your mentorship at any point, don't hesitate to get in touch with UCC Advancement.

+What if your mentee is the wrong fit?
 Mentors and mentees can be incompatible for any number of reasons.
-If you find yourself in this situation, you can contact Alumni & Develop confidentially and we will try to find you another mentee. - Should you have any questions in relation to the program, please contact University College Cork Alumni and Development at alumni@ucc.ie
+If you find yourself in this situation, you can contact UCC Advancement confidentially and we will try to find you another mentee.

-What are the benefits of becoming an alumni mentor?
+Benefits of becoming an alumni mentor

-• Expand your skill set: Develop your leadership, communication and management skills through mentoring a student who is interested in a career in your field.
+Expand your skill set: Develop your leadership, communication and management skills through mentoring a student who is interested in a career in your field.

-- • - Enhance your CV: Volunteering is valued by employers and will add another dimension to your resumé. - Gain confidence in your own abilities: Mentoring gives you an opportunity to reflect on your own achievements and experience, and to realise how far you've come in your own career.
+Enhance your CV: Volunteering is valued by employers and will add another dimension to your CV.

+Gain confidence in your own abilities: Mentoring gives you an opportunity to reflect on your own achievements and experience, and to realise how far you've come in your own career.

 Reconnect with UCC: Give back to your university by helping the next generation make the transition from student to young professional.